 Although a health plan can delegate the authority to perform a function, it cannot delegate the responsibility or accountability for making sure that the function is performed in an appropriate and compliant manner.

-Contact the local Humana market office provider representative for detailed information on delegation, or call Provider Relations at 1-800-626-2741.
+Contact the local Humana market office provider representative for detailed information on delegation.